1. What steps do I take if I, or someone I know, is interested in finding out more about The Taft Home?

 8. Do you have visiting hours?

 Resident guests are always welcome and are encouraged to visit at their convenience.
-Please feel free to invite your guests to dine with you in the dining room, join you for outings, or participate in any of our scheduled activities.
+Please feel free to invite your guests to dine with you in the dining room or participate in any of our scheduled activities.
 We do ask that all visitors be considerate of other residents when visiting (e.g. by recognizing that some residents prefer to retire early in the evening).
 Guests are not allowed at any time if their behavior interferes with the rights or well-being of other residents.
 We also ask that residents make arrangements with the Director if guests are expected to stay overnight.
 Services apart from meals are generally not available to guests.
 Overnight guests are only allowed on case by case bases and permission has been granted by the Director.

 9. If I would like to eat with a resident how far in advance do I need to let you know?